YanaSn0/AutoHotkey/README.md

 Hold left press right to copy.
 Hold left press right 2 times to select all.

-Hold right press wheeel is enter/return
+Hold right press wheel is enter/return

 Hold right and scroll 1 time is auto scroll 100ms